JJZhang97/STARS-Suggestion/README.md

         1. Accepted plan and failed courses: Accepts plan, and prompts you for courses you have failed to register
         2. Suggest New Plan: Suggests new plan if you don't like the current one
         3. Exit: Exit to main menu

-NOTE!!!
-Work-in-progress Module: STARS_mod_request.py
-Currently this script cannot really be used as it relies on STARS_mod_request.py.
-The aim of STARS_mod_request.py is to go to https://wish.wis.ntu.edu.sg/webexe/owa/aus_schedule.main to scrape for information and return the timeslots of the given courses.
-(I am still trying to learn and figure a way out.)

-If you want to go ahead and use, please enter the timeslots into this module in the sample format as shown in the module:
-"class_index - 3_lettter_weekday - 24hrs_from_time - 24hrs_to_time"